mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
-- Call with Sean
+- Team event
-- Call with SJ
+- 1:1 with Ghislaine
-- Call with potential new payroll provider
+- Call with Adam
 - Read new by-law templates
 - Some funding related follow ups
-- Figure out some more legal stuff
+- A whole bunch of legal follow ups
-- Plan team event
+- Follow up with Insperity

 ### Ongoing